railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 New prospects are usually entered as a lead in the system.
 This means that you don't create a partner form or sales opportunity until you have qualified whether the lead is interesting or not.
 If the new contact is indeed interesting you then enter the data on into a partner form and, eventually, a sales opportunity.

-To enter a lead manually use the menu *CRM & SRM > Sales > Leads > New Lead*.
+To enter a lead manually use the menu :menuselection:`CRM & SRM --> Sales --> Leads --> New Lead`.
 A form opens to let you enter data about this new contact.

 .. figure:: images/crm_lead_new.png
    :align: center